BluNite/serverless_blu_glitch/README.md

-# Serverless Back-End Proxy For Hiding Weather Api Key and making Api Calls using Node-Fetch with Express Framework.
+# 'Glitch' Serverless Back-End Proxy For Hiding Weather Api Key and making Api Calls using Node-Fetch with Express Framework.

 ## Describe